hoytpr/Lacto_genome/metadata.md

 ### ASSEMBLY

+Data wrangling and assembly were performed at the [Genomics Center](https://genomics.okstate.edu/).

 Assembly readfile names: `L_lactis_S1_LALL_R1.trim.Gtrim.fixed.fastq`, `L_lactis_S1_LALL_R2.trim.Gtrim.fixed.fastq`

 Preliminary SPAdes assemblies predict at least two plasmids.
 One set of predicted plasmid scaffolds have much higher read counts than the other.
 Based on these data, three processes were performed to allow for independent assemblies: